singurty/work/README.md

 A utility to help you manage multiple computers ("nodes") from one.
-The node where you managem them is called "root" aand the nodes you manage are called "children".
+The node where you manage them is called "root" and the nodes you manage are called "children".
 ## Running a root node
 ```
 ./fakework root 8000